-Plans 9 and 10 were added as a suggestion by the Steering Committee as a means to reduce accessibility and thus adverse environmental impacts into the Susitna Basin by having no road available until Devil Canyon.
+Plans 9 and 10 were added as a suggestion by the Steering Committee as a means to reduce accessibility and thus adverse environmental impacts into the Susitna basin by having no road available until Devil Canyon.

-Plan 11 was added as a possible way to provide access from only one area while also alleviating the socioeconomic impacts the west side communities would feel as a result of an access road from the west.
+Plan 11 was added as a possible way to provide access from only one area while also alleviating the socioeconomic impacts the westside communities would feel from any access road from the west.